Due Dilligence Commercial Property

 Expect questioning and document discovery to include the following:-

-• Environment: Includes a wide range of issues such as identification and analysis of environmental and physical risks to the property or land and its use.
+• Environment: This includes a wide range of issues, such as the identification and analysis of environmental and physical risks to the property or land and its use.
 Issues will include site contamination, dangerous goods and hazardous substances, asbestos, hazardous industrial waste, trade waste, storm water management, occupational health and safety, heritage factors, and statutory requirements.

 • Legal: Includes all conveyance documentation, easements, permits, titles, contracts, leases, searches, incentives to tenants, site details, compliance with any legislative requirements, outstanding litigation, and any town planning issues.